haleyhe/Student-Portal-Grading/README.md

 # Grading

 This is the grading API that I wrote for the student grading portal.
-I collaborated with the other students to create a MongoDB collection to store this information.
+I collaborated with the other students to create a MongoDB collection schema that stores the group information.

+**NOTE:** This repo does not contain the full code of student grading portal.
+It only contains the portions that I have contributed to.

 When the admin creates a new assignment, it has a boolean field called groupable.
 - If the assignment has groupable set to false, this feature is not used.